symbolicsoft/noiseexplorer/README.md

 `node noiseExplorer --help`

 ### Model Generation
-To quickly translate all Noise handshake patterns in the `patterns` directory to ProVerif models, simply run `make models` after completing the steps outlined in the Preparation section of this document.
-The models will be available in the `models` directory.
+To quickly translate all Noise handshake patterns in the `patterns` folder to ProVerif models, simply run `make models` after completing the steps outlined in the Preparation section of this document.
+The models will be available in the `models` folder.

+### Implementation Generation
+To quickly translate all Noise handshake patterns in the `patterns` folder to Go implementations, simply run `make implementations` after completing the steps outlined in the Preparation section of this document.
+The models will be available in the `implementations` folder.

 ### Author and License
-Authored by Nadim Kobeissi and released under the GNU General Public License, version 3.
+Authored by [Nadim Kobeissi](https://nadim.computer) and released under the GNU General Public License, version 3.